Skip to main content

 (c) Result in a violation of any applicable provision of the act.

-(2) Except as provided in paragraph (D)(3) of this rule, the director shall not issue a 401 certification for any harbor or navigation maintenance activities proposing to deposit dredged material in any part of lake Erie that is within the territorial boundaries of this state or in the direct tributaries of lake Erie within this state unless the director has determined the following:
+(2) Except as provided in paragraph (D)(3) of this rule, the director may not issue a 401 certification for any harbor or navigation maintenance activities proposing to deposit dredged material in any part of lake Erie that is within the territorial boundaries of this state or in the direct tributaries of lake Erie within this state unless the director has determined the following:

 (a) The dredged material will not result in a modeled increase in "bioaccumulation" of a "bioaccumulative chemical of concern" as those terms are defined in rule 3745-1-02 of the Administrative Code.
 Dredged material found to be unsuitable for the deposit of dredged material pursuant to this paragraph shall be placed in a confined disposal facility or an upland location determined to be protective of public health and the environment.